 Today we’re rolling out our next video from Chef Richard Bradford, creator of the recipes in The Whole30 and owner of Whole30 Approved Pre-Made Paleo.
 (Missed our other #AskChefRichard videos/Q&As/recipes?
 Check them out here!)

 Today, Chef Richard will be demonstrating roasting techniques for Bell Peppers, as outlined on page 167 of The Whole30.
-And as a bonus, Chef Richard is also answering your Bell Pepper FAQs and sharing a delicious Whole30-compliant recipe.
+And as a bonus, Chef Richard is also answering your Bell Pepper FAQs and sharing a delicious Whole30-compatible recipe.
 (See below for how to submit your Whole30-related food, cooking, or grocery shopping question to Chef Richard!)

 Roasted Bell Peppers, from The Whole30